Wednesday, August 20 – Welcome + Lunch Plenary

 In September of 2018, Jeff was appointed to Director of the State Parks and Historic Sites Division of DNR.
 The Parks & Historic Sites Division manages 70 properties that preserve the state’s environment and history.
 From the Blue Ridge Mountains to the Colonial Coast, these sites offer an exceptional variety of activities, such as hiking and biking, fishing and boating, picnicking, ranger programs, historic enactments, and golf for nearly 14 million people each year.

-Jeff is a 1986 graduate of the University of Georgia with a Bachelor of Science in Agricultural Engineering (Go Dawgs) and a 2009 graduate of the Institute of Georgia Environmental Leadership (IGEL), Georgia’s environmental leadership program.
+Jeff is a 1986 graduate of the University of Georgia with a Bachelor of Science in Agricultural Engineering (Go Dawgs!) and a 2009 graduate of the Institute of Georgia Environmental Leadership (IGEL), Georgia’s environmental leadership program.

 Jeff lives in Monroe and has 2 grown sons and 6 grandchildren.